ai-cfia/dev-rel-docs/adr/006-database-change-management.md

 ## Executive Summary

-*This ADR details our thought process regarding our database managment system and highlights the factors influencing this choice.
-We considerd a few solutions before coming to a combination of different options.*
+This ADR details our thought process regarding our database management system and highlights the factors influencing this choice.
+We considerd a few solutions before coming to a combination of different options.

-*Our solution is to incorporate semantic versioning information into schema names to maintain version control as well as to clone the current schema to migrate and transform data in a new schema implementings changes.
-This ensure data integrity as well as good changes managment.*
+Our solution is to incorporate semantic versioning information into schema names to maintain version control as well as to clone the current schema to migrate and transform data in a new schema implementings changes.
+This ensure data integrity as well as good changes management.

 ## Context:
 CFIA projects Finesse and Louis Chat depend heavily on the PostgreSQL database.
 Changes to the database schema need to follow changes to the code as we introduce new features.